 Belfair is a very small coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Washington.
 With a population of 3,936 people and two constituent neighborhoods, Belfair is the 140th largest community in Washington.

-Belfair is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Because occupations involving physical labor dominate the local economy, Belfair is generally considered to be a blue-collar town.
+36.46% of the Belfair workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Belfair is a town of service providers, construction workers and builders, and sales and office workers.
-There are especially a lot of people living in Belfair who work in office and administrative support (14.82%), management occupations (10.51%), and food service (7.69%).
+There are especially a lot of people living in Belfair who work in sales jobs (10.35%), maintenance occupations (9.61%), and food service (8.59%).

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Belfair has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Belfair has few renters and college students.
 But the biggest reason it is quieter in Belfair than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Belfair may be for you.

-The per capita income in Belfair in 2010 was $25,523, which is middle income relative to Washington and the nation.
-This equates to an annual income of $102,092 for a family of four.
+The per capita income in Belfair in 2018 was $27,532, which is lower middle income relative to Washington, and middle income relative to the rest of the US.
+This equates to an annual income of $110,128 for a family of four.
 However, Belfair contains both very wealthy and poor people as well.

 Belfair is a very ethnically-diverse town.
 The people who call Belfair home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Belfair residents report their race to be White, followed by Asian.
 Belfair also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 22.35% of the town’s residents.
-Important ancestries of people in Belfair include German, Irish, English, French, and Norwegian.
+People of Hispanic or Latino origin account for 17.44% of the town’s residents.
+Important ancestries of people in Belfair include Irish, German, English, Italian, and Norwegian.

 The most common language spoken in Belfair is English.
 Other important languages spoken here include Spanish and Polish.